Paul G. Lannon

 Before his legal career, Mr. Lannon served as a military intelligence officer in the U.S. Army Reserves.
 He clerked for the Honorable Joseph R. Nolan of the Supreme Judicial Court of Massachusetts from 1992 to 1993.

-Mr. Lannon represents and counsels educational institutions on a broad range of matters, including crisis management, Title IX sex discrimination and sexual assault, protection of minors, tenure disputes, Clery Act and campus security, the Family Educational Rights and Privacy Act (FERPA) and other student privacy issues, student conduct, policies and handbooks, Title IV and federal financial aid compliance, governance, contracts, regulatory issues and preventative training.
+Mr. Lannon represents and counsels educational institutions on a broad range of matters, including crisis management, mergers and combinations, Title IX sex discrimination and sexual assault, protection of minors, tenure disputes, Clery Act and campus security, the Family Educational Rights and Privacy Act (FERPA) and other student privacy issues, student conduct, policies and handbooks, Title IV and federal financial aid compliance, governance, contracts, regulatory issues and preventative training.
 He acts as outside general counsel to several colleges and independent schools.
 Mr. Lannon also represents educational institutions before state and federal courts, U.S. Department of Justice (DOJ), Office of the Inspector General (OIG) and state attorney general investigations, the U.S. Department of Education's (DOE) Office for Civil Rights (OCR) and other regulatory bodies.

 Mr. Lannon is an elected member of the board of directors for the Association of American Colleges & Universities (AAC&U).
 He was formerly a board member of the National Association of College and University Attorneys (NACUA), co-chair of the Boston Bar Association College & University Law Section and editor of the Journal of College and University Law.
 Mr. Lannon has been honored in education law as one of the Best Lawyers in America, Boston's Best Lawyers, Massachusetts Super Lawyers and Who's Who.

 Mr. Lannon regularly defends companies from unfair competition, improper solicitation of customers and employees, and unauthorized disclosure of trade secrets and other proprietary information across the country.
 He has served as national trial counsel on non-competition disputes for large healthcare and insurance companies.
 His non-compete work includes drafting multi-state agreements and developing company-wide asset protection policies.